jcgneto/Frontiers_Micro_salmonella_infantis_newport_typhimurium_genomics/README.md

 1. Trait discovery may result in finding specific ways of mitigate pathogens across the food chain.
 2. Identification of previously unknown sub-population or variants can inform Public Health agencies for enhance epidemiological surveillance.

+### Journal

+Data belong to our paper published here:

+* Collection on Using Genomics to Inform Food Safety Inspection Systems in Frontiers in Sustainable Food Systems - section Agro-Food Safety.